What are the application deadlines?

 - TOEFL iBT: 72

-- IELTS (academic): min 5,5 in all parts of the test (IELTS Test Report Form (TRF) needs to be sent directly from the test centre to the receiving institution)
+- IELTS (academic or indicator): min 5,5 in all parts of the test (IELTS Test Report Form (TRF) needs to be sent directly from the test centre to the receiving institution)

 - FCE (Cambridge First Certificate in English): minimum required result is 160 for the B2 exam